 The Company recognizes financial assets when it becomes party to the contractual provisions of the instrument.
-Financial assets consist of cash and cash equivalents, accounts receivable and mortgage investments.
+Financial assets consist of cash and cash equivalents, funds held in trust, loans receivable and mortgage investments.
 Financial assets are measured initially at their fair value plus, in the case of financial assets not subsequently measured at fair value through profit or loss (FVTPL), transaction costs that are directly attributable to their acquisition.
 Transaction costs attributable to the acquisition of financial assets subsequently measured at fair value through profit or loss are expensed in profit or loss when incurred.